react-hookz/deep-equal/README.md

 ## Performance ⚡

-**Note**: Benchmarks were conducted on specific datasets (available in the `benchmarks` directory).
+**Note**: Benchmarks were conducted on specific datasets (available in the `src/fixtures` directory).
 Your results may vary depending on your data and use case.
 Running benchmarks on your dataset is recommended.

 ### Simple Data (non-ES6+)